BdoAni/NearME/README.md

-## Features
+## Features:

 - **Create an account, login / logout, and delete account**
-- **Searching and browsing garage tools available for rentals in their location zip code**
+- **Search and browse garage tools available for rentals in your location zip code**
-- **Journal page where all past reflections can be reviewed and deleted if chosen**
-- **Create and publish listings to rent out their owned garage tools, update and delete listing**
+- **Create and publish listings to rent out your owned garage tools, update and delete listing**
-- **Checkout with your purches by using Stripe SandBox**
+- **Checkout with your debit/Credit Card via Stripe Payments**
-- **Provide a rating and reviews for their completed tool rentals**
+- **Provide a rating and reviews for your completed tool rentals**

-## Possible Future Features
+## Possible Future Features:

-- **Create automated description for their tool listings by using image recognition AI**
+- **Create automated description for your tool listings by using image recognition AI**
-- **Be able to communicate with each other via online chat by using Socket.io**
+- **Be able to communicate with other users via online chat by using Socket.io**
-- **Be able to buy insurance for their tool rentals**
+- **Be able to buy insurance for your tool rentals**
 - **Be able to use Hub Box to a self-service delivery location to drop and return tools at any convenient time**

 ## Installation

 To run NearMe locally on your computer:
 1. **Clone repository to your local computer**
 2. **Activate virtual environment**